Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

-# Ride Analysis for a Bike-Sharing Company
+# Ride Analysis for a Bike-Sharing Company using Multi-Linear Regression
  A customer analysis for a bike-sharing company to better understand how members and casual riders uses the bike and differ.

 ## Overview